Brunch & Batter

 Rolled oats, or old-fashioned oats, are oat groats that have gone through a steaming and flattening process.
 In contrast, quick oats, or instant oats, are rolled extra thin and milled for faster preparation.
 They are also pre-cooked, so they don't work as well in baking recipes.

 Baked oats are a healthy breakfast option.
-Wholesome ingredients like rolled oats, healthy fats, naturally sweetened fruit, and calcium-rich milk make for a nutrition-packed meal whole grain meal.
+Wholesome ingredients such as rolled oats, healthy fats, naturally sweetened fruit, and calcium-rich milk make for a nutrition-packed, whole-grain meal.

 📖Recipe